matekdev/Tetracube/README.md

   - M to mute or use mouse to click on mute button

 ## Windows
-- Download the entire "Windows Build x64" folder and run main.exe
+- Go to releases, download the .zip and run main.exe

 ## Building
 - If you would like to build your own download then put all three .py files and the sounds folder (containing all sound files) in one directory and run main.py